MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata.md

     *Total Rows written: 10000, Total time: 0.466* *Rows Read: 10000, Total Rows Processed: 10000, Total Chunk Time: 0.577 seconds*

-5. Using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], refresh the list of tables.
+5. Refresh the list of tables.
 To verify that each variable has the correct data types and was imported successfully, you can also right-click the table in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] and select **Select Top 1000 Rows**.

 ### Load data into the scoring table